 I started off using this tape that we already had on hand to keep our rugs from slipping.
 It would work for a week or two then the sticky would slowly wear off and the couch would be hitting the wall again.

-How to Keep Furniture From Sliding
+How to Stop Furniture From Sliding

 I was a little skeptical when I found them.
 I didn’t see how they would be any different than the rug tape we had used before.